ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 After the lighthouse we drove to Albufera des Grau Natural Park.
-There is a big lake in this park in which a lot of brids are living.
+There is a big lake in this park where a lot of birds are living.
 During the migration season there are a lot of birds visiting Menorca and a lot of wildlife enthusiasts are coming here to watch them.
 There are special wooden hiding huts from where you can watch the birds.
 Unfortunately in April there were only ducks and seagulls in the park.